 For Task 2 (conduct 0-D photochemical modeling of the dataset with several model chemical mechanisms to investigate ozone production rates at four SAFS measurement sites), we completed the modeling at the UTSA, Corpus Christi, Floresville, and Traveler's World measurement sites.
 The first three sites utilized the Aerodyne Mobile Laboratory data, and we were able to compare the peroxy radical concentrations (and ozone production rates) predicted by the models with the measured values.
 For Traveler's World, which is a more centrally located site subject to higher NOx concentrations, we used the combined Baylor U. / Rice U. / U. of Houston dataset.
-As noted in the last quarterly report, the Master Chemical Mechanism, which is the most explicit of all the mechanisms used, produced the highest ozone formation rates.
+The Master Chemical Mechanism, which is the most explicit of all the mechanisms used, produced the highest ozone formation rates.
 This agrees with separate modeling work conducted by the Rice University / U. Houston / Baylor University team, which utilized the NASA - Langley 0-D model.